likes-gay/christmas-countdown-social-bot/README.md

-# Chrsitmas Countdown Social Bot
+# Christmas Countdown Social Bot

 This is a Christmas countdown bot.
 It posts an image each day with how many days are left until Christmas, on various sites